The best way to deal with being called antisemitic is to be prepared for it.

-Speaking out against Israel’s actions in Gaza and beyond in Lebanon, Syria, Iran is an act of courage with the potential for ‘life-changing’ consequences.
-To speak out is to invite accusations of antisemitism and ignorance; of sympathising with terrorists; to risk being fired or forced to resign; to be told to ‘go home’ or to be publicly humiliated
+Speaking out against what the state of Israel is doing is an act of courage with the potential for ‘life-changing’ consequences.
+To speak out is to invite accusations of ignorance if not antisemitism; of sympathising with terrorists; to risk being fired or forced to resign; to be told to ‘go home’ or to be publicly humiliated.

-Many, including friends and colleagues, have already been at the receiving end of such opprobrium.
-Being Jewish is no protection.
-It’s shocking, isolating and deeply upsetting.
-And it serves an important purpose: it silences people who might want to speak out but are unsure of where exactly justifiable criticism ends and antisemitism begins.
+Being Jewish is no protection with many accused of being “self hating Jews” or worse.
+These attacks serve an important purpose: it silences people who might want to speak out but are unsure of where exactly justifiable criticism ends and antisemitism begins.
 That is by design: Israel has successfully weaponized accusations of antisemitism by equating support of Palestinian rights with antisemitism, says Abraham Gutman, US-based Israeli economist and writer.

-Jewish Voices for Labour describes it as a form of racism consisting of prejudice, hostility or hatred towards Jews as Jews.”
-It adds an important caveat:
+Jewish Voices for Labour describes it as a form of racism consisting of prejudice, hostility or hatred towards Jews as Jews” but it adds an important caveat:

 “Jews, Israelis and Zionists are separate categories that are too frequently conflated by both supporters and critics of Israel.
 This conflation can be antisemitic.
 Holding all Jews responsible for the actions of the Israeli government is antisemitic.
 Many Jews are not Zionist.
 The majority of Zionists are not Jewish but fundamentalist Christian Zionists.
 Over 20 percent of Israeli citizens are not Jewish.”